flutter/devtools/packages/devtools_app/assets/perfetto/README.md

-This directory stores pre-built assets of the [Perfetto UI](https://github.com/google/perfetto/tree/master/ui) web app, along with some additional files authored by the DevTools team to support custom styling for the Perfetto UI.
+This directory stores pre-built assets of the [Perfetto UI](https://github.com/google/perfetto/tree/master/ui) web app, along with some additional files authored by the DevTools team, to support custom styling for the Perfetto UI.
+We embed this web app in an iFrame on the DevTools Performance page.
+This allows us to leverage the first-in-class trace viewer for viewing Dart and Flutter timeline traces.

 ## Why is this included in `assets/`?